epochpic/epochpic.github.io/content/tutorial/Input_deck_control.md

     steps are only slightly below the CFL condition, e.g. " = 0.999".
     When Cowan's scheme is reduced to 2D it is the same as Pukhov's scheme with dt_multiplier \<1.0.
-The resulting dispersion relation is best along the axis with the smallest grid spacing.\
+The resulting dispersion relation is best along the axis with the smallest grid spacing.

-\- This setting will enable full user control over the extended stencil coefficients.
+-   `maxwell_solver = custom` - This setting will enable full user control
+    over the extended stencil coefficients.
 This allows for the specification of optimised coefficients as outlined in [^7].
 This option must be accompanied by a "stencil" block.
+See
-See [below.][Input_deck_control__stencil_block]
+    [below.][Input_deck_control__stencil_block]

 # Stencil Block {#stencil_block}